 Or maybe you’re looking for a cat that keeps you on your toes and loves adventure?
 If this sounds like your kind of pet, Burmese cats would be a great match for you.

-“Burmese cats are active and curious cats,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Burmese cats are active and curious cats,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 “They like to jump and climb, so cat trees and places to perch would be a good addition to a home with Burmese cats.”

 Female Burmese cats can weigh between 8 to 12 pounds, Dr. McCullough says.
 However, male Burmese cats are known to weigh more.
 It typically takes this cat breed around 18 months to reach their full maturity, she adds.